 Nature and history combine in a one-acre town spot.
 Who knows what you might discover next?

 To sign your school group for programs, please:

 - email Info @ YellowstoneNatureConnection.org (take out the spaces)

 - or fill out the form on Education page and mail or email it back to us.

 We focus on fire ecology because the 1988 Fires had a profound impact on the Greater Yellowstone Area.
 These fires lead us to understanding its role in the ecosystem and how we can live in harmony with the land.

 Video of Yellowstone Nature Connection and what we do at the Smokejumper program:

-Starting May 2th: Smokejumper Program at 10 am and 3 pm
+The Junior Smokejumper Program at 10 am and 3 pm (reservations suggested)

-Starting June 1st: Naturalist Program at 1 pm (earlier for school groups)
+The Naturalist Program at 1 pm (reservations required)

 Occasionally we have evening programs during Full Moon or New Moons.